Android No Sim Card Detected [Try These Fixes]

-When you boot up, your phone will attempt to re-establish a connection with your network provider, and this will initiate a new search for your SIM card.
+When you boot up, your phone will attempt to reconnect with your network provider, initiating a new search for your SIM card.

 After rebooting, you should also be on the lookout for any messages from your carrier that may have instructions on fixing the issue.
-It’s not uncommon for carriers to experience technical glitches that culminate in network failure.
+It’s not uncommon for providers to experience technical glitches that culminate into network failure.

 Solution 2: If Reboot Fails, Shut Down Your Phone

 In most cases, rebooting your device solves the problem.
-However, it may not.
-Some Android users have reported that the “No SIM Card” error message persists even after restarting their devices.
+However, it doesn’t always do the trick.
+Some Android users have reported that the “No SIM Card” error message persists, even when they restart their phones.
 If this happens to you, don’t fret.
 Shutting your device and waiting at least 30 seconds before powering it back up can be the solution.
 To shut down your device:

 - Press down the “power” or “Bixby+Volume” on some Samsung models and then select “Turn off” or “Power off” from the pop-up menu, depending on the type of device you’re using.

 - Confirm your choice on the pop-up screen.

 You may also need to unplug your device from any power source.
-If you want to be even more thorough, you may want to remove your battery as soon as you power off your device, then hold the power button to drain any residual power.
+If you want to be even more thorough, remove your battery as soon as you power off your device, then hold the power button to drain any residual power.

 When you power off your phone, it terminates all connections with cell towers, and its radios are turned off.
 When you power back on, your system initiates connection sequences afresh.
 In the process, any temporary glitches or network errors may be solved.